What is Herbal Infusion Tea?

 However, adding flavors such as honey and sugar can increase the number of calories.

 How to Make Herbal Infusion Tea

-Most people use leaves, flowers, roots, shoots, and barks for making an herbal infusion.
+Most people use leaves, flowers, roots, shoots, and barks for making a nourishing herbal infusion.

 These are three things you need to make an infusion, including:

 - Clean pot or mug with lid